greg-rychlewski/image-compare/README.md

 <img src="https://github.com/greg-rychlewski/image-compare/blob/master/_testdata/images/flowchart.png">
 </p>

-1. Validate user input
+1. Validate user input.
+The user can specify input/output csv locations.
-2. Read line from csv file
+2. Read line from csv file.
+This will contain 2 image paths.
-3. Validate image paths
+3. Validate image paths.
-4. Calculate mean squared error for the 2 images
+4. Calculate mean squared error for the 2 images.
-5. Write results to output csv
+5. Write results to output csv.
+This will include the original image paths as well as the mse and the elapsed time for the calculation.
 6. Repeat 2-5 until you get to the end of the input csv

 Note: Program exits early if there are any errors that would prohibit the calculation of a pair of images.